 Student body cards are essential for identification and for admission to extra-curricular events.
-Photographers will be available during the first month of school to take photos for the student body card and for the yearbook.
+Photographers will be available during the orientation days for students to take photos for the student body card and for the yearbook.
 In case of a lost card, students need to contact the receptionist in the main office.
 The first replacement card is free, and subsequent replacement cards cost \$5.00.